|Building on a Legacy of Excellence|

 Chef/Instructor Jim Cason is a Certified Executive Chef with more than 20 years running restaurants and teaching culinary arts.
 Chef Jim received his culinary degree from Central Piedmont Community College in Charlotte, NC. and spent the years following his graduation running a variety of foodservice operations, from small family owned restaurants to 14,000 square foot entertainment venues.
 His culinary heritage reflects his Southern upbringing and his exposure to world cuisines from years spent traveling in the capacity of lead culinary instructor/executive chef for the Military Sealift Command, a civilian branch of the US Navy.
 He has been a full time instructor in the SRJC Culinary Arts Department since 2007.

 Betsy Fischer has worked in the hospitality industry for thirty years.
 Her specialties include front house operations, wine education and restaurant management.
-She is also the coordinator of the SRJC Culinary Career Center and manager of the SRJC Culinary Café has been teaching in SRJC's Culinary Arts Department as an adjunct instructor since 2000 and as full time faculty since Spring 2012.
+She is also the coordinator of the SRJC Culinary Career Center and Front House Manager of the SRJC Culinary CaféShe has been teaching in SRJC's Culinary Arts Department since 2000.

 Chef/Instructor Shelly Kaldunski is a 1996 graduate of the California Culinary Academy in San Francisco.
 She worked as a pastry chef in fine dining restaurants in both San Francisco and the Washington DC area.
 She is a food writer and was an associate food editor for Martha Stewart's Baking Handbook.
 She has been teaching in SRJC's Culinary Arts Department as an adjunct instructor since 2007 and as full time faculty since Fall 2012.